 The reservation of seats in all government medical college under the 15% All India Quota is as follows:

-Every year lot of students have been preparing for long to make their dream a reality and all they need is accurate NEET syllabus to prepare.
+Every year lot of students prepare for NEET to make their dream a reality and all they need is accurate NEET syllabus to prepare.
 NEET Syllabus is divided into four subjects - Physics, Chemistry, Botany and Zoology.
-Students need to complete all the 97 chapters of NEET Syllabus in order to score good rank in NEET Exam.
-Also, it is important to know the steps to register for NEET application form.
+Students need to complete all 97 chapters of NEET Syllabus in order to score good rank in NEET Exam.
+Also, it is important to know steps to register for NEET application form.
 Aspirants of NEET seeking admission at the undergraduate level are advised to check the eligibility criteria of NEET.

 Explore the tiebreaker rule NEET Cutoff 2019 & 2020 Candidates.

 It must be noted that since Andhra Pradesh, Telangana and Jammu and Kashmir do not participate in central pool of All India Quota seats, colleges from these states will not be participating in admission under All India Quota seats.
 Hence, these states will conduct counselling for 100% state quota seats.

 The counselling of NEET is conducted tentatively within one week of the declaration of the NEET Result.
 The Directorate General of Health Services (DGHS), on behalf of the Medical Counselling Committee (MCC) is the body responsible for conducting the counselling for NEET 15% All India Quota seats, as well as for seats in Deemed and Central Universities.

 NEET Counselling is conducted online in two rounds only for all those candidates who qualify for admissions in government medical and dental colleges across India.
 States will conduct separate two-round counselling process for admission to state quota seats in both government and private institutions.
 In order to participate in NEET Counselling, qualified candidates will have to first register themselves for the counselling process during the stipulated period.